-In men and women with significant malar bags or festoons, a lower eyelid procedure only is not sufficient to achieve the desired result.
+In men and women with significant malar bags or festoons, a lower eyelid procedure is not sufficient to achieve the desired result.
 A more complex lower eyelid surgery combined with a midface lift (Concentric Malar Lift) is required to elevate the cheek tissue to fully correct and eliminate the malar bags to restore a more youthful appearance.

-Fat grafting to the face to restore lost volume is not limited to facelift surgery alone, the use of small volume nano fat grafting to the brow region, upper eyelid, tear trough region and malar area can have a dramatic effect to the overall result of your eyelid procedure.
+Fat grafting to the face to restore lost volume is not limited to facelift surgery alone, the use of small volume nano fat grafting to the brow region, upper eyelid, tear trough region and malar area can have a dramatic effect on the overall result of your eyelid procedure.

-Recovery After Your Blepharoplasty Surgery
+Recovery After Your Eyelid Surgery

 Immediately after your operation, you will be nursed with your head up.
 Your vision may be blurred by the presence of a lubricant in your eyes which is inserted during the blepharoplasty surgery Ice packs may be used for the first 24 hours to limit swelling and bruising.

-After blepharoplasty surgery, whilst the eyelids are swollen, their function is compromised and so for a few weeks, it will be necessary for you to lubricate your eyes regularly with the ointment or drops.
+After blepharoplasty surgery, whilst the eyelids are swollen, their function is compromised and so for a few weeks, it will be necessary for you to lubricate your eyes regularly with ointment or drops.
 Post-operative swelling, discolouration and bruising are to be expected, generally lasting up to two weeks, this can be camouflaged with makeup after a week.
-Outside of home many patients wear sunglasses for a week or two to cover bruising.
+Outside of home, many patients wear sunglasses for a week or two to cover bruising.

 You should avoid watching television, reading or straining your eyes for a few days, and keep your head elevated.
 You can usually wear contact lenses within two weeks once bruising and swelling resolve.
 Patients may drive and return to work once they discontinue narcotic pain medicine.

-Risks Associated with Blepharoplasty Surgery
+Risks Associated with Eyelid Surgery